mozilla/positron/taskcluster/docs/kinds.rst

  * For each build task, determine the related test platforms based on the build platform.
 For example, a Windows 2010 build might be tested on Windows 7 and Windows 10.
-Each test platform specifies a "test set" indicating which tests to run.
+Each test platform specifies "test sets" indicating which tests to run.
 This is configured in the file named ``test-platforms.yml``.

  * Each test set is expanded to a list of tests to run.
 This is configured in the file named by ``test-sets.yml``.
+A platform may specify several test sets, in which case the union of those sets is used.

  * Each named test is looked up in the file named by ``tests.yml`` to find a test description.
 This test description indicates what the test does, how